brno chair with tubular steel frame

 Mies Van Der Rohe

-Mies van der Rohe is regarded as a master of modern architecture alongside Le Corbusier and Frank Lloyd Wright.
-He sought to establish a new architectural style that could represent modern times.
-His buildings made use of modern materials and he strived towards a minimal framework of structural order balanced against the implied freedom of free-flowing open space.
-He is often associated with the aphorisms "less is more" and "God is in the details".
+Mies van der Rohe sought to establish a new architectural style that could represent modern times.
+He strived towards a minimal framework of structural order balanced against the implied freedom of open space.